Assignment 2

 var lonB = requestUrl.searchParams.get("lonB");

-// Use the spherical law of cosines formula to calculate distance along the surface of a sphere.
-It is not the most accurate method for Earth, but it is good enough.
+// Use the spherical law of cosines formula to calculate distance in kilometers along the surface of a sphere.
 Source: https://www.movable-type.co.uk/scripts/latlong.html

 var φ1 = (latA * Math.PI) / 180;